 This branding element might seem like “duh” to many of those who are looking to create a memorable brand, but including your business’ contact information on your products or in correspondence is often overlooked.
 After all, everyone has the Internet these days, right?
 Well, sort of, but with the internet containing more and more filtered information, getting your brand to stand out from even long-term customers can be a challenge.

 That’s where featuring your contact details can shorten the time that customers get to contact your business.
-As an example, suppose you run a wedding cake company and choose to rubber stamp each of your boxes with your contact details.
+As an example, suppose you run a wedding cake company and choose to rubber stamp each cake box with your contact details.
 If your customers are like most married couples, that box is kept in the freezer as a memento of their special day.
 Now, how many times would you say that those customers would see your company’s info and think, “Hmmm, that was a delicious cake.
 Maybe I should order another for our anniversary…”

 This same idea can be extrapolated no matter what business you run.
 If it can be stamped, customers should be able to find out your phone number, email, or website in ink.
 Customers that have purchased your products in the past, received invoices, or receive your outbound marketing material in the mail can refer to rubber-stamped instances with how to get in touch with your company.